 Porter, Jefferson(born: 1820 - died: 1885)

-According to the 1850 Slave Schedule of Bourbon County, there were approximately 245 free African Americans compared to 7,071 African American slaves.
+According to the 1850 Slave Schedule of Bourbon County, there were approximately 245 free African Americans compared to 7,071 African American enslaved.
 In the 1860 Census of Bourbon County, Jefferson Porter was listed as a confectioner who had $4000 in real estate and $3000 in personal estate.
-The value of Jefferson Porter's real and personal property are quite high compared to that of other free African Americans in Bourbon County.
-Charles S. Brent, a banker, and Abram Spears, a railroad agent, were neighbors of Jefferson Porter, and both are listed as white in the 1880 Census.
-Spears and Brent lived near Main Street in downtown Paris, KY.
-It is likely that at this time Jefferson Porter lived in the bakehouse or shop that was left to him in Lucy Porter’s will.
+The value of Jefferson Porter's real and personal property is quite high compared to that of other free African Americans in Bourbon County.
+Charles S. Brent, a banker, and Abram Spears, a railroad agent, were neighbors of Jefferson Porter, both listed as white in the 1880 Census.
+Spears and Brent lived near Main Street in downtown Paris.
+It is likely that at this time Jefferson Porter lived in the bakehouse or shop left to him in Lucy Porter’s will.